How to Write Marketing Proposals That Get Deals Done

 For a SaaS product, for example, these could be meeting the team, creating user accounts, a training session on using your system, etc.

-Marketing proposal next st
+Marketing proposal next steps sli

 11) Call to action (CTA)